aptalca/m3uplayer/README.md

 # m3uplayer

 Combines the frontend and backend of IPTVnator in a single docker image served under one url.
+This branch builds commits to upstream repo.

 Requires the var `CLIENT_URL` set to the exact address the user will be accessing it in the browser at (ie. `http://192.168.1.5:3576` or `http://mydomain.url`).